 Where are they now?
-The six kids handed Man Utd debuts by Mourinho
+The six kids given Man Utd debuts by Mourinho

 Despite being criticised for not promoting youth at Manchester United, Jose Mourinho still offered a number of academy graduates first-team opportunities.

-United finished sixth and second in Mourinho’s two seasons at Old Trafford, also winning the EFL Cup and Europa League in 2016-17.
+United finished sixth and second in Mourinho’s two full seasons at Old Trafford, also winning the League Cup and Europa League in 2016-17.

 We’ve looked at the six academy players he handed debuts to, to see how their respective careers have developed since.